ballerina-platform/ballerina-lang/docs/tutorials/main-program.md

 > Here the `appid` is the API key and the country code is `Washington,US`.

 Use a tool that can interact with HTTP APIs.
 In this instance we use Postman, which is a Google Chrome app.
 Paste the URL above in the **Enter request URL** text box and change the request type to **GET**.
-In the JSON response you can see the **list** part of the response contans the temperature (**temp**).
+In the JSON response you can see the **list** part of the response contans the temperature (**temp**) in Kelvin.

 ![alt text](../images/PostmanWeather.png)